ssno8/starzniki/README.md

 # starzniki - Kings Kool Website

 Hi 👋 This is a website I am making that was originally for my Twitter account, but now I guess I'm making it into a little about me website!
 I hope y'all enjoy it :D

+### Note:
+The contributer on here is my other account that I accidently somehow added but IT IS ME not someone else, I don't know how to remove it so I guess it's there 😭